Warwick Medical School: History

 The first MBChB students graduated in 2004, the same year that the old Mathematics and Statistics building at Gibbet Hill was refurbished and renamed the Medical School Building.
-This building is now home to the Dean’s Office, the Warwick Clinical Trials Unit and HSRI.
+This building is now home to the Dean's Office, the Warwick Clinical Trials Unit and HSRI.
 The Clinical Sciences Research Institute was opened on the site of University Hospital Coventry and Warwickshire in 2005, by Sir Graeme Catto, President of the General Medical Council.
 In 2006, the school opened a Biomedical Learning Grid for students.
 This study resource is equipped with up-to-date IT equipment, interactive white boards, plasma screens and PCs as well as more traditional learning materials such as reference texts and anatomical models.

 Following an intensive period of assessment in 2006 by the General Medical Council, Warwick was formally recommended to receive independent degree-awarding status.
-This was enacted on 2 May 2007 when the Medical Act was amended by Her Majesty the Queen in the Privy Council.
+This was enacted on 2 May 2007 when the Medical Act was amended by The Queen in the Privy Council.
 Independent degree-awarding status came into effect on 6 June 2007.
 MBChB graduates in the summer of 2007 were the first to receive University of Warwick medical degrees.

 After Professor Carter's premature death in July 2009, she was succeeded as Dean by Professor Peter Winstanley (formerly University of Liverpool).
 At the end of 2014, Winstanley vacated the role of Dean to take up a head of faculty role and the previous Deputy Dean, Professor Sudhesh Kumar, was appointed Acting Dean for one year in the first instance, becoming permanent Dean in 2015.

 In April 2013, Warwick Medical School received an Athena SWAN Silver award for its school-wide work supporting the Charter for Women in Science.
 As of 2017 Warwick Medical School holds an Athena SWAN bronze award.